OmO

 2. The right specialist or category is selected for the task.

-3. The session can recover from tool/model glitches.
+3. The session can recover from tool and model glitches.

 4. The agent continues until todos and verification are complete.